strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

     kubectl run -ti --attach keycloak-import --image=$REGISTRY_IP:$REGISTRY_PORT/strimzi/keycloak-import

-The continer will perform the imports of realms into Keycloak server, and exit.
-If you run `kubectl get pod` you'll see it CrashLoopBackOff because as soon as it's done, the Kubernetes will restart the pod in the background, which will try to execute the same imports again, and fail.
-You'll also see errors in Keycloak log, but as long as the initial realm import was successful, you can safely ignore them.
+The continer will perform the imports of realms into the Keycloak server, and exit.
+If you run `kubectl get pod` you'll see it CrashLoopBackOff because as soon as it's done, Kubernetes will restart the pod in the background, which will try to execute the same imports again, and fail.
+You'll also see errors in the Keycloak log, but as long as the initial realm import was successful, you can safely ignore them.

 Remove the `keycloak-import` deployment: